aleen42/PersonalWiki/projectManagement/review/review.md

 - Payback period is the amount of time it will take to recoup, in the form of net cash inflows, the total dollars invested in a project.
 - Some organizations initiate projects using a contract in place of a project charter.
 - Change requests are always made in writing.
 - Organizational process asset updates are an important output of the closing process of a project.
+- Scope refers to all the work involved in creating the products of the project and the processes used to create them.
+- Project scope management includes the processes involved in defining and controlling what is or is not included in a project.
+- The scope management plan can be informal and broad or formal and detailed, based on the needs of the project.

 #### False